 Kick off your fall season with some pumpkin patches, apple picking & hay rides.
 Located in Media, PA, Linvilla Orchards has a little bit of everything and something for everyone.
-Their website advertises: “Enjoy live music and entertainment, hayrides, train rides, pony rides, face painting, straw bale and cornfield mazes, pick-your-own apples, candy and caramel apples, Jack-o-lantern exhibit and our annual Costume Parade.”
+Their website advertises: “Enjoy live music and entertainment, hayrides, train rides, pony rides, and face painting.
+Test your navigation skills our straw bale and cornfield mazes.
+Pick Your Own fall apples.
+Grab some candy and caramel apples.
+See the Linvilla jack-o-lantern exhibit and don’t miss our annual Costume Parade!”
 Aka the quintessential fall outing–and the perfect backdrop for you basic Instagrams (no shame).

-(select days* September 16-November 5, Eastern State Penitentiary)
+(select days* September 22-November 11, Eastern State Penitentiary)

 If you’re into haunted houses, head over to Eastern State Penitentiary for Terror Behind the Walls.
 Featuring six attractions, this massive haunted prison is ranked among the top haunted houses in the country.
 It’s fully interactive, completely terrifying and the best way to get in the Halloween spirit.
 Just be prepared to be scared out of your mind.

 (September 16, South Street)